ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 Although you can store variables in the inventory file, storing separate host and group variables files may help you organize your variable values more easily.
-Included with the sample playbook is a sample variables file `zos_host.yml`_.
+An example of one of these variable files is the `zos_host.yml`_ file included with the `deploy_program sample`_, which is used to provide the required environment variables.

 The value for the property **BPXK_AUTOCVT** must be configured to ``ON``.